-Affordable Housing and Sustainable Communities -
+Affordable Housing and Sustainable Communities - Funds

-Funds the construction of Vista Verde Apartments, a 101-unit affordable housing development, as well as public transportation and pedestrian/bicycle improvements (e.g., two new buses powered by captured methane gas, 11 new bus shelters, 100 free monthly bus passes issued over a three-year period, 25 bike lockers, 12 bike racks, 0.51 miles of multiuse trails, etc.).
+the construction of the Vista Verde Apartments, a 101-unit affordable housing development, as well as public transportation and pedestrian/bicycle improvements (e.g., two new buses powered by captured methane gas, 11 new bus shelters, 100 free monthly bus passes issued over a three-year period, 25 bike lockers, 12 bike racks, 0.51 miles of multiuse trails, etc.).
 Together these investments are aimed at improving transit ridership and reducing vehicle miles traveled, along with lowering housing costs and travel costs for Ontario residents.

-Organics Recycling - Will fund the development of an organics recycling system (referred locally as a carbon farm) that takes food and vard waste donated by local residents and businesses and produces compost that can be used locally for gardening, farming, and urban greening applications.
-This recycling process will help divert the amount of organic material that is sent to landfill, where it decomposes in the absence of oxygen and releases methane, a potent GHG.
+Organics Recycling - Funds the development of an organics recycling facility (referred to locally as a carbon farm) that takes food and yard waste donated by local residents and businesses and produces compost which can be used locally for gardening, farming, and urban greening applications.
+This recycling process will help divert the amount of organic material that is otherwise sent to landfills, where it decomposes in the absence of oxygen and releases methane, a potent GHG.

-Rooftop Solar - Funds two distinct projects aimed at installing rooftop solar systems on residential properties, with one project focusing on multifamily properties and the other focusing on singlefamily homes.
+Rooftop Solar - Funds two distinct projects aimed at installing rooftop solar systems on residential properties, with one project focused on multifamily properties and the other focused on singlefamily homes.
 These two projects will enhance local generation of renewable energy and lower energy costs for residents in the project area.